 - 5. There are several grounds upon which the CLSB can impose conditions on a practising certificate, as set out in Practising Rule 3.4.
 Note that a condition may be imposed on more than one ground, and more than one condition may be imposed at any given time. - 6.
-Below are examples of situations in which we might impose conditions, relating to each of the grounds in Rule 3.4.
-The most common situation in which we might impose conditions is where a Costs Lawyer (or a non-Costs Lawyer applicant for a practising certificate) discloses an event as required under Practising Rule 4.
+Where a Costs Lawyer is returning to practice after a gap of two years or more, they will have to comply with an enhanced competency check process as below.